 Human land uses have caused many changes to the Umpqua River estuary.
-On the mainstem, many former tidal wetlands have been filled and/or excavated to develop port facilities, mills, marinas, and other industrial, commercial and residential sites.
+Many former tidal wetlands have been filled and/or excavated to develop port facilities, mills, marinas, and other industrial, commercial and residential sites.
 The City of Reedsport north of Providence Creek is built almost entirely on former tidal wetlands (Scranton 2004).
-Other major areas of filled tidal wetlands along the mainstem include Bolon Island Industrial Park, the Gardiner Mill, and the city of Winchester Bay (Scranton 2004).
-By contrast, the Smith River watershed is primarily agricultural and contains few filled areas.
-Some fills are located in along the Smith River Road near the mouth of Frantz Creek, but the majority of historic tidal wetlands in the Smith River are now diked pastures.
-In recent years, some of the diked lands have been restored through deliberate breaching or removal of dikes, and others are reverting to tidal influence through natural breakdown of dikes.
-However, most of the diked lands remain closed to tidal influence.
+Other major areas of filled tidal wetlands include Bolon Island Industrial Park, the Gardiner Mill, and the city of Winchester Bay (Scranton 2004).
+Many former tidal marshes and swamps are now diked and ditched; two of the largest of these are the Dean Creek Elk Viewing Area and Leeds Island.
+In recent years, some of the diked lands have been restored through deliberate breaching of dikes, and others are reverting to tidal influence through natural breakdown of dikes.
+However, the vast majority of diked lands remain closed to tidal influence.

-Dredging is periodically conducted in coastal rivers to deepen the navigational channel.
+Dredging of the Umpqua River is periodically conducted to deepen the navigational channel.
 In the past, some of the dredged material has been placed on current or former tidal wetlands.
-Some examples on the mainstem include the north end of Steamboat Island, Leeds Island, and the Dean Creek Elk Viewing Area.
+Some examples include the north end of Steamboat Island, Leeds Island, and the Dean Creek Elk Viewing Area.
 Given the high losses of tidal wetlands in the study area, we recommend dredged material disposal be conducted on upland sites in the future.
-This study may assist future dredged material disposal planning, by identifying tidal wetland areas to avoid.
-Even low-priority tidal wetlands should be avoided, because all tidal wetlands provide unique functions and all tidal wetlands have been heavily impacted by past human activities.
-The sites identified in this study may contain both wetlands and uplands, because our base map (from which we derived the site boundaries) was the National Wetland Inventory mapping, which is based primarily on aerial photograph interpretation.
-Therefore, onsite determination of wetland boundaries is recommended before making decisions about site uses.
+This study may assist future dredged material disposal planning, by identifying tidal wetlands areas to avoid.
+(Even low-priority tidal wetlands should be avoided, because all tidal wetlands provide unique functions and all tidal wetlands have been heavily impacted by past human activities.)